Jim Justice: Abortion

 Justice had said that he opposes abortion, but that the Supreme Court had decided the issue.
 Later, he attended a rally supporting Amendment 1, a state constitutional amendment banning abortion once Roe v.
 Wade was overturned.
 In September 2022, after Roe v.
 Wade was overturned, Justice signed into law a bill banning abortion at any stage of pregnancy, with exceptions for medical emergencies and victims of rape or incest.
 He has said that he stood "rock solid for life" as governor.

-Gun control
+Gun rights

 Justice supports gun ownership and limited gun laws.
 In 2018, while Governor of West Virginia, he signed into a law a bill allowing gun owners to keep their guns locked in vehicles on their employers' property, a bill the National Rifle Association (NRA) supported.
 He also signed a bill legalizing hunting on Sundays on private land.
+On April 27, 2021, Justice signed HB 2694, the Second Amendment Preservation and Anti-Federal Commandeering Act.
+The legislation prevents local law enforcement for being used to enforce federal gun control and prevents preemptive gun seizures from law-abiding persons.
 On March 1, 2023, Justice signed into law a bill legalizing campus carry for those with concealed carry permits.